asonnenber/me/_pages/about.md

 **Cat Cafe Antics** is a visual novel about two friends visiting a cat café so one of them, La-lloyd can find a “furrever” companion.
 It is a cozy, sarcastic narrative experience that explores friendship, humour, and lighthearted absurdity, including a talking cat.

 **Who Stole the Cookies from the Cookie Jar?** is a generative text project that produces playful, randomized scenarios about who “stole the cookies” and why.
 It began as a playful aesthetic experiment and is being expanded into a Bluesky bot to explore ongoing generative storytelling in social media spaces.
 I'm really looking forward to completing my first Bluesky bot and adding it into my portfolio.

+**Interpreting Women: Gendered Narratives in English Translations of Homer’s Odyssey** is a text analysis project using Voyant Tools to compare eleven English translations of Homer's *The Odyssey* (Books 18–22).
+It examines how mortal women—Penelope, Eurycleia, Melantho, and the serving women executed by Telemachus—are represented across texts.
+The dataset includes ten male translators and Emily Wilson’s 2017 translation, focusing on patterns of gendered language and bias.